rust-lang/rfcs/text/0000-rand-crate-redesign.md

 ### Debug

-The strawman design now specifies `pub trait Rng: Debug {...}`, i.e. requires all implementations to implement `Debug`.
+The strawman revision now specifies `pub trait Rng: Debug {...}`, i.e. requires all implementations to implement `Debug`.
 In many cases this requires only that implementing types are prefixed with `#[derive(Debug)]`, although in some cases it adds requirements on internal values.